mrinmoy-sadhukhan/hackthoncomsys/README.md

    - Open and run the Jupyter notebook: `taskbtrainscript.ipynb`

 3. For testing on unseen data:
    - Update the dataset path inside `testunseenallmetricc.py`.
-This script gives metrics Top-1 Accuracy, Macro-averaged F1-Score as well as details of matching (said in webapge and email).
+This script gives metrics Top-1 Accuracy, Macro-averaged F1-Score, Macro-averaged Precision and Macro-avergaed Recall as well as details of matching (said in webapge and email).
    - Run:

      ```bash
      python testunseenallmetricc.py
      ```

-4. For testing on unseen data with  Top-1 Accuracy, Macro-averaged F1-Score metrics as well as details of matching (said in webapge and email) on kaggle or google colab or editor supported `.ipynb` file.
+4. For testing on unseen data with  Top-1 Accuracy, Macro-averaged F1-Score metrics, Macro-averaged Precision and Macro-avergaed Recall as well as details of matching (said in webapge and email) on kaggle or google colab or editor supported `.ipynb` file.
    - Update the dataset path inside `testunseenallmetricc.ipynb`
    - Run the file.